 Explorer¶

-The Guance Explorer can be used within infrastructure, events, logs, APM, RUM PV, CI visualization, Synthetic Tests, Security Check and other Features modules.
-As one of the important tools for data observability, the Explorer provides various search and filtering methods and supports combining them to obtain final data results.
-This article will provide a detailed introduction to the Explorer's Features to help you quickly and accurately retrieve data and locate fault issues.
+The Guance Explorer can be used within various feature modules such as infrastructure, events, logs, APM, RUM PV, CI visualization, Synthetic Tests, Security Check.
+As one of the key tools for data observability, the Explorer provides multiple search and filtering methods and supports combining them to obtain final data results.
+This article will detail the functionality of the Explorer to help you quickly and accurately retrieve data and locate fault issues.

 Search¶